HomeLatest NewsIndustryTaiwan announces $5.34 billion loans to pump domestic investments

 Preferred Source of Google

-Amid rising tensions with China over several air space violations by the Chinese warplanes, the Taiwan Cabinet on Thursday has announced a further T$150 billion ($5.34 billion) in loans to the domestic industry as part of a programme to encourage the island’s companies to keep investing at home.
+Amid rising tensions with over several air space violations by the Chinese warplanes, the Taiwan Cabinet on Thursday has announced a further T$150 billion ($5.34 billion) in loans to the domestic industry as part of a programme to encourage the island’s companies to keep investing at home.

-Taiwan has been encouraging its firms to invest at home, having seen companies back to the island during the China-US trade war, to avoid being affected by punitive tariffs both of those countries have imposed on imports from each other.
+Taiwan has been encouraging its firms to invest at home, having seen companies flock back to the island during the China-US trade war, to avoid being affected by punitive tariffs both of those countries have imposed on imports from each other.

-The Taiwanese Cabinet in a statement said that despite the , there had been no let-up in investment by companies in Taiwan, where the and especially the tech exports have continued to boom, driven by demand globally from people working and studying from home during lockdowns.
+The Taiwanese Cabinet in a statement said that despite the Covid-19 , there had been no let-up in investment by companies in Taiwan, where the economy and especially the tech exports have continued to boom, driven by demand globally from people working and studying from home during lockdowns.

 Advertisement